Breadcrumb

 What digital skills are employers looking for?

-A substantial number of vacancies were analyzed in one of the very first research projects that covers demand for digital skills in public sector.
+A substantial number of vacancies were analysed in one of the very first research projects that covers demand for digital skills in public sector.

 Image